DynamicsAndNeuralSystems/DevelopingMouse/DataRetrieval.md

 #### Download the grid annotation data

-Manually download the folders `XXX_DevMouse2012_gridAnnotation` (for each time point `XXX`  (E11.5 to P28) from the [current mouse annotation release](http://download.alleninstitute.org/informatics-archive/current-release/mouse_annotation/).
+You can use `DownloadGridAnnotations` to download the grid annotation data from the [current mouse annotation release](http://download.alleninstitute.org/informatics-archive/current-release/mouse_annotation/).
-Save them to `Data/API/AnnotationData`
+This saves `.zip` files to `Data/API/AnnotationData`, which you must then manually extract.

 #### Download Cahoy et al. cell-type enrichment data